 An Average Day In My (Vegan Food) Life

-Breakfast: My go-to easy breakfast is rice with salt, pepper, and sauteed mushrooms or mixed vegetables.
+Breakfast: My go-to easy breakfast is organic oatmeal with a dash of roasted cinnamon, a few raisins, and toasted sliced almonds.
+I also like rice with salt, pepper, and sauteed mushrooms or mixed vegetables.
 Or, a protein shake made of unsweetened almond milk, pea protein powder, and frozen strawberries or bananas.
 Of course, you might like toast (most breads do not have eggs or milk; though bagels have eggs) and peanut butter, or cereal.

-Lunch: Salad with walnuts or pecans; vegan soup; PB&J; vegan hotdog (I like Lightlife brand Smart Dogs sold at Publix and other stores).
-A fabulous high-protein meal is “wieners and beans” made with Smart Dogs and kidney beans—just sautee in a pan on your stove top, and add a little Refined Coconut oil. (“Refined” coconut oil does not taste like coconut, whereas “Virgin” coconut oil does.)
+Lunch: There are endless options for a vegan lunch.
+Here are some easy ideas—a salad with walnuts or pecans, or vegan soup, or PB&J, or vegan hotdog.
+A fabulous high-protein meal is “wieners and beans” made with Smart Dogs and kidney beans—just sautee in a pan on your stovetop, and add a little Refined Coconut oil. (“Refined” coconut oil does not taste like coconut, whereas “Virgin” coconut oil does.)

-Dinner: We love stirfry!
+Dinner: We like a fresh veggie stirfry.
 Just rice and your favorite vegetables, like mushrooms, asparagus, peas, broccoli, carrots, and cubed potatoes.
 I make a delicious “peanut sauce” with tahini, grapeseed oil, a drizzle of real maple syrup, lemon pepper spice, and garlic powder.
 And, there are a hundred different salads that will make a great dinner.
-Yet, for other meal ideas, that taste and satisfy like your old meaty favorites, try some of the many vegan burgers, meatless meatballs, tender strips, and more, from brands like Gardein.
+Yet, for other easy meal ideas, that taste and satisfy like your old meaty favorites, try some of the many vegan burgers, meatless meatballs, tender strips, and more, from brands like Gardein.
 These are readily available at Target, Publix, and many grocery stores.

 Snacks: Hummus is a go-to for us.
 With vegan crackers or baby carrots.
 Or, try any of the yummy snacks from Vegan Cuts Snack Box!

-Dessert: Mmmmm, made with almond milk, Ben & Jerry’s Non-Dairy pints are fabulous!
+Dessert: These days, my fav dessert is simply frozen green grapes.
+But, then there’s dairy-free icecream—Mmmmm, made with almond milk, Ben & Jerry’s Non-Dairy pints are fabulous!
 Sold at Target, Publix, and most grocery stores.

 Meatless Meatballs: We really like vegan burgers, too.
 Yet, my fav meatless product at the moment is Gardein’s Meatless Meatballs.
 I’ve cooked these in my homemade pasta sauce for my family and friends, and everyone thought that they were delicious!
 (And they didn’t know they were meatless until they saw me eating them!)
 Tip: For the best meatless meatballs, cook them inside your sauce.

-Cheese Available At The Grocery Store: Follow Your Heart brand Smoked Gouda Slices, or Pepper Jack.
+Cheese Available At The Grocery Store: I love, love, love Kite Hill cream cheeses (especially the chive flavor), Also, Follow Your Heart brand Smoked Gouda Slices, or Pepper Jack.
 Many grocery store vegan cheese brands are less than desirable.
 This brand (however, just their sliced, not shredded) are quite good.
 Nice on sandwiches, salads, and melted on vegan burgers.

 Gourmet and Artisan Nutmilk Cheese: Miyoko’s Kitchen cheese wheels delivered to you directly from wine country, California.
 (Shipping is pricey, so I order for two months.)